apecloud/kubeblocks/docs/user_docs/installation/install-and-uninstall-kbcli-and-kubeblocks.md

 <TabItem value="Windows" label="Windows">

-The script option installs `kbcli` under the `C:\Program Files\kbcli-windows-amd64` path by default and this path cannot be changed.
+The script installs `kbcli` under the `C:\Program Files\kbcli-windows-amd64` path by default and this path cannot be changed.

-If you want to customize the installation path, use the Zip file option.
+If you want to customize the installation path, use the Zip file.

 <TabItem value="Script" label="Script">